gradle-nexus/publish-plugin/README.md

 # Nexus Publish Plugin

 Gradle Plugin that explicitly creates a Staging Repository before publishing to Nexus.
+This solves the problem that frequently occurs when uploading to Nexus from Travis, namely split staging repositories.

 ## Usage